 Will New York vote against a candidate from the Democratic Party again in 2016?
 Probably not, but of course we will soon find out.

-This article originally appeared at Future Economics, February 9, 2016.
+This story first appeared at Future Economics, February 9, 2016.